ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% enddocs %}

-{% docs dim_performance_obligation_template %}

-Revenue contracts are broken down into specific actions which need to be completed by the business in order to recognize revenue.
-The way a revenue contract line item is broken up into performance obligations is dictated by the template which defines this process.

-{% enddocs %}

 {% docs dim_product_detail %}
 Dimensional table representing GitLab's Product Catalog.
 The Product Catalog is created and maintained through the Price Master Management business process and can be found in the [handbook](https://about.gitlab.com/handbook/finance/sox-internal-controls/quote-to-cash/#2-price-master-management).